VyrCossont/Pinput/README.md

 Controller-wise, I've tested it with an Xbox Wireless Controller with Bluetooth (model 1708) and a DualShock 4 (model CUH-ZCT2), but it should work with any controller supported by Apple's Game Controller API.
 (Check [Apple's pairing instructions](https://support.apple.com/en-us/HT210414) if you get stuck.)
 Note that this does _not_ include vanilla USB or Bluetooth HID gamepads, or classic XInput devices like 360 gamepads.

+### Windows

+Supports reading all buttons, sticks, triggers, and the battery level, from up to 4 XInput controllers.
+Non-XInput controllers are not supported yet.

+The current implementation has been tested on Windows 10 Build 19042 and an x64 (aka amd64) machine, with both the x86 and x64 release builds of the Pinput console app.
+It may or may not run on older versions of Windows.
+It doesn't use anything newer than Vista's version of XInput, so it should be portable to older versions, but I don't have any older machines to test on.

 ### web

 Supports reading all buttons, sticks, and triggers.
 No battery information is available through the Web Gamepad API, so that doesn't work.